Kara A. Moore

 One Shields Avenue, Davis, CA, 95616

-My primary objectives are to provide, communicate, and coordinate scientific efforts in applied restoration and conservation ecology.
-I design research and outreach in response to questions on the ecological factors that influence reserve design, species listing, conservation strategies, and restoration methods.
-The work in my lab addresses a broad conceptual spectrum from ecological theory, adaptive management (AM) design, to field applications, and restoration methods development.
+My primary objectives are to provide, communicate, and coordinate scientific efforts in conservation ecology in this era of rapid global change.
+My research explores questions on the ecological factors that influence species’ range dynamics at the local and regional scales, population-level and global conservation strategies, and mitigation and restoration methods.
+The work in my lab addresses a broad conceptual spectrum from ecological theory, adaptive management (AM) design, and species and habitat distribution modleing.

 In research, I work on a diverse array of questions to inform management challenges, including constraints on the establishment and persistence of rare plant populations, colonization and extinction dynamics, and the combination of evolutionary and ecological mechanisms at play across species range boundaries.
-The application of conservation science to problems in restoration and conservation requires ecological understanding on all levels of organization: populations, communities, and broad scale distributions.
+The application of conservation science in response to global change requires ecological understanding on all levels of organization: populations, communities, and broad scale distributions.

 For a few examples, I am interested in constraints on the establishment and persistence of rare plant populations, the significance of suitable but seed-limited sites, the evolutionary and ecological dynamics at species range boundaries.
 Important themes in my research are the influences of dispersal (in time and space) and variation in environmental conditions on the establishment, size, and persistence of populations.
 The significance of these concepts applies across natural and managed landscapes and deeply impacts the conservation of species, communities, and ecosystems.
-Since conservation and restoration ecology require knowledge at the levels of populations, communities, and broad scale distributions, I have addressed questions on each of these levels in my work.
-Here are a few of my current projects:
+Since conservation and management of diversity concurrent with global change require knowledge at the levels of populations, communities, and broad scale distributions, I address questions on each of these levels in my work.

 Mapping rare plants

-I am currently working in serpentine grasslands and oak woodlands at the University of California McLaughlin Natural Reserve and Knoxville Recreation Area in Lake and Napa Counties, California and on rare plants throughout the California and Nevada Deserts, including Ash Meadows National Wildlife Refuge.
+I work in serpentine grasslands and oak woodlands at the University of California McLaughlin Natural Reserve and Knoxville Recreation Area in Lake and Napa Counties, California and on rare plants throughout the California and Nevada Deserts, including Ash Meadows National Wildlife Refuge.